phetsims/rutherford-scattering/doc/model.md

 trajectories of the alpha particles.
 The details of the effects is found in the trajectories.pdf document.

+There is also a second screen that allows the user to see a 'Macro' view of the sample.
+In this view, there are a collection of nuclei and the particles will scatter off of each of these nuclei.
+The majority of particles will travel through the space without Scattering at all.
+Changing the energy or the number of protons will effect the scatter behavior, as in the 'Nucleus' scene.

 Plum Pudding:

 Always contains 79 electrons which do not change in anyway.
 Alpha particles travel straight